gabrieljustinsider/voyarr/CHROMEWEBSTORE.md

 To make submission as frictionless as possible, we have generated **official, high-quality, high-resolution (1280x800)** store screenshots formatted precisely to Chrome Web Store listing specifications.

 You can find these images ready to be uploaded in your workspace:
-1. **[Popup Interface Screenshot](screenshots/cws-screenshot-popup.png)**: Showcases the beautiful, modern, glassmorphic Voyarr Remote action popup centered on a blurred streaming library background.
+1. **[Popup Interface Screenshot](screenshots/cws-screenshot-popup.png)**: Showcases the beautiful, modern, glassmorphic Voyarr Lens action popup centered on a blurred streaming library background.
 2. **[Visual Map Mode Screenshot](screenshots/cws-screenshot-mapmode.png)**: Demonstrates the interactive visual dashed outline mapping elements in real-time on a target provider page.

 ---